managedbyq/mbq.atomiq/README.rst

     python -m manage atomic_run_consumer --queue celery

 note that atomiq will use the celery task `name` attribute to import and call the task.
-By default, celery sets The task name to be the `path.to.task.module.task_function_name`.
+By default, celery sets the task name to be the `path.to.task.module.task_function_name`.
 Overriding the name of a task will cause atomiq to break, so plz don't do this.

 To make sure we're not holding on to successfully executed or deleted tasks we also have a clean up management command, that by default will clean up all processed tasks that are older than 30 days.
 That default can be overriden.